Updated March 15, 2023

 Test Analysis Plugins

-This plugin delivers a job view that makeup builds pipeline, downstream and also upstream.
+- Build Pipeline Plugin: This plugin delivers a job view that makeup builds a pipeline, downstream and also upstream.
 This plugin makes pipelines scriptable and provides a strong avenue to develop complex DevOps pipelines.
 It enables a user to define manual triggers to a certain task that may need inversion before execution.

-In the Jenkins, this plugin is useful in organizing complex task according to their structures.
+- Multi-job Plugin: In Jenkins, this plugin is useful in organizing complex tasks according to their structures.
 Whenever there is a need to organize the chain definitions with upstream and downstream jobs, this plugin is used.
 One can use this plugin to generate a hierarchy of tasks to be executed in sequence.
 One can create multi-job projects with this plug-in.
 It holds more than one job along with executing jobs in parallel.

 In the above article, We have come up with essential points regarding Jenkins and Plugins.
 This article gives information about different Jenkins Plugins and their uses.
-Jenkins is not the necessary software but a community that works with the number of plugins to do anything.
+Jenkins is not the necessary software but a community that works with a number of plugins to do anything.
 To conclude, Jenkins offers functionality to build continuous integration.
-Jenkins is an open source that enables Continuous deployment, continuous delivery, and continuous flexibility in the longer run.
+Jenkins is an open-source that enables Continuous deployment, continuous delivery, and continuous flexibility in the longer run.

 This has been a guide to Jenkins Plugins.
-Here we discuss the different jenkins plugins like performer enhancer plugins, jenkins setup plugins, test analysis plugins, source control management plugins, flow plugins etc. You can also go through our other suggested articles to learn more –
+Here we discuss the basic concept with different types of Jenkins and test analysis Plugins in detail.
+You can also go through our other suggested articles to learn more –